 This heightened, constant state of fear is exhausting.
 It also makes people operate in the extreme, says Maggie Craddock, founder and president of the executive coaching firm Workplace Relationships and author of the forthcoming “Lifeboat: Navigating Unexpected Career Change and Disruption.”
 It makes us freeze (procrastinate) and clouds our heads.

 What’s worse: We’re not just dealing with an isolated situation.
-“Usually if someone gets laid off it’s only their problem,” Matthew says.
+“Usually if someone gets laid off it’s only their problem,” says Linda Matthew, an accredited financial counselor and owner of MoneyMindful Personal Finance Coaching.
+“One of the things that makes this so difficult is the not knowing.”
 “Now it’s all of us.”
 If you’re a two-income family and your partner is also worried about layoffs, that’s double the emotions in your household.

 Matthew advises the clients she has been seeing to let their emotions percolate, to “breathe in the fear” and let the body process it.
 Otherwise it will linger.
 “It sounds very dramatic, but if you give it some time you’ll see that we can and do in fact survive with these emotions.”